tajchert/BusWear/README.md

 ###Questions?

+**How is that better than classic EventBus?**

+_EventBus works on mobile na Android Wear - yes, but you got two separate buses, and BusWear gives you a feel of one bus that is shared/synchronized between those two devices._

 **Why does it uses whole code of EventBus instead of "extends EventBus"?**

 _As it overrides some private methods to get for example subscribed method classes of parameters for unparcelling objects after receiving them in Parcel.
 If that problem will be resolved I will be glad to use EventBus as dependency._

 **What are some drawbacks?**

-_Probably quite big one is that all your objects to be posted needs to implement `Parcelable`.
+_Probably quite big one is that all your custom objects to be posted needs to implement `Parcelable` (or be `String, Integer...`).
 I recommend using for that purpose some library such as Parceler, Hrisey or Auto-Parcel for this._

 _Other one is that you cannot have classes with same name in the same module (for example "wear") - it will lead to errors as matching is done on SimpleName of class._